Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

 How Much Does the Paint Cost?

-Similar to the exterior option, Duration Home is also expensive, selling for $62.99 per gallon, in 2017.
+Similar to the exterior option, Duration Home is also expensive, selling for $76 per gallon in 2022.
 The coverage is very good when painted over a smooth finish, so you won't have to buy extra material to finish your project.
-As explained in the beginning of this article, Sherwin Williams also holds sales events every year for this product.
+As explained at the beginning of this article, Sherwin Williams also holds sales events every year for this product.
 You can also open a store account to get a lower price and receive notifications for discount offers.